onehilltech/ember-cli-mdc/packages/mdc-snackbar/README.md

 The `Snackbar` mixin defines the `snackbar` action, and allows you to customize what property you set on the controller to configure the application `mdc-snackbar` component.
-The default configuration is to set the `snackbar` property on the application controller.
+The default configuration is to set the `snackbar` property on the associated controller.

 ### Displaying a snackbar message